etkecc/buscarron/internal/sub/ext/etkecc/testdata/full/on-premises/no-questions/onboarding.md

 * Username: test.admin
 * Password: TODO64

-Should you encounter any issues or require assistance, please don't hesitate to check out [etke.cc/help](https://etke.cc/help).We're committed to providing you with the support you need.
+If you run into any issues or have questions, please visit [etke.cc/help](https://etke.cc/help).
+We're here to help.

-**Post-Setup Steps for Specific Components:**
+**Post-Setup Steps for Specific Components**

 **borg backup**

-Add the following public ssh key to the repository configuration on the borg provider side:
+Please add the following public SSH key to the repository configuration in your Borg provider:

 ```
 ssh-todo TODO